What is PA-DSS?

-PA-DSS is a set of requirements that are intended to ensure software suppliers develop secure payment applications that support PCI DSS compliance.
-PA-DSS applies to third party applications that store, process or transmit payment cardholder data as part of an authorisation or settlement.
+Payment Application Data Security Standard ensures software vendors develop secure payment applications.
+This applies to third party applications that store, process or transmit payment cardholder data as part of an authorisation or settlement.

-The Payment Card Industry Security Standards Council maintains the PA-DSS, which it published in 2008 as a replacement for Visa’s Payment Application Best Practices (PABP) standard.
+The PCI Security Standards Council maintains the PA-DSS.
+It was first published in 2008 as a replacement for Visa’s Payment Application Best Practices (PABP) standard.
 The Visa standard was not widely adopted therefore a newer version was needed to encourage compliance around the world.

-To achieve PA-DSS compliance, a software provider must have its applications audited by a Payment Application Qualified Security Assessor (PA-QSA) and revalidated whenever any major changes are made.
+To achieve PA DSS compliance, applications must be audited by a Payment Application Qualified Security Assessor (PA-QSA).